strimzi/strimzi-kafka-operator/DEV_QUICK_START.md

 ## Build from source

-To build strimzi from source the operator and Kafka code needs to be complied into Docker container images and placed in a location accessible to the Kubernetes/OpenShift nodes.
+To build Strimzi from source the operator and Kafka code needs to be compiled into Docker container images and placed in a location accessible to the Kubernetes/OpenShift nodes.
 The easiest way to make your personal Strimzi builds accessible, is to place them on the [Docker Hub](https://hub.docker.com/).
 The instructions below use this method, however other build options (including options for limited or no network access) are available in the [HACKING](https://github.com/strimzi/strimzi-kafka-operator/blob/master/HACKING.md) document.
 The commands below should work for both minishift and minikube clusters:

 1. If you don't have one already, create an account on the [Docker Hub](https://hub.docker.com/).
 Then log your local Docker client into the Hub using: